CumulusNetworks/docs/content/cumulus-linux/System-Configuration/HTTP-API.md

 {{%notice note%}}

-If you are upgrading from a version of Cumulus Linux earlier than 3.4.0, the supporting software for the API may not be installed.
+If you are upgrading from a version of Cumulus Linux earlier than 3.4.0, the supporting software for the API mayight not be installed.
 Install the required software with the following command.

     cumulus@switch:~$ sudo apt-get install python-cumulus-restapi